samkennerly/suneku/README.md

 ## maintaining and customizing your lab(s)

-If you've built and tested one suneku lab, building another is quick and easy.
+If you've built one suneku lab, building another is quick and easy.
 To add or remove packages, modify the [Dockerfile](https://github.com/samkennerly/suneku/blob/master/labs/latest/Dockerfile) and build a new lab.
 The [labs](https://github.com/samkennerly/suneku/tree/master/labs) folder contains an introduction to Docker and some common commands.